ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/PC Variations/Ultion/Power-ups/General Mobility.md

         | Air Control | 0.05 | 1.0 |
         | Ground Friction | 8.0 | 10.0 |
         | Falling Lateral Friction | 0.0 | 7.5 |
 - Notes

-    - (sqrt(((2 \* (0 - GravityZ)) \* JumpHeight))) = JumpZVelocity aka. "max jump height".
-    - JumpHeight at 90 is achieved at 420 JumpZVelocity
-    - maybe the speed and jump height increases should be one power-up, while the air control used for more precise jumps could be introduced later? maybe even at the half way point
+    - At one point in development, the speed and jump height increases were one power-up, while the additional air control used for more precise jumps was another;<br>
+the two were folded into one to allow for more gameplay complexity within the small number of levels this project has.